shreyar007/INF502/Assignment1.md

 3. Use `git diff BRANCH_NAME` to view the differences from a branch and the current branch.
 Summarize the difference from master to the other branch.

 ```
 We have the A.py and B.py file.
+The function has code to caluclate a sum in the master branch, but just prints text in the math branch.
+Also, in the math branch, it has an extra line that it reeceives of a different file.

 diff --git a/B.py b/B.py
 index e69de29..c63f94c 100644